Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 ## Recommendations for large re-indexing processes

 When indexing large repositories from scratch, the metadata indexing rate will be higher than the content indexing rate.
 This will increase the number of messages pending in the property `acs-repo-transform-request` from the ActiveMQ queue.
-However, since [default ActiveMQ configuration](https://activemq.apache.org/amq-message-store) is prepared to handle [millions of messages](https://activemq.apache.org/how-do-i-configure-activemq-to-hold-100s-of-millions-of-queue-messages) per queue, this will not be an issue for the platform.
+However, since [Basic ActiveMQ configuration](https://activemq.apache.org/amq-message-store){:target="_blank"} is prepared to handle [millions of Queue Messages](https://activemq.apache.org/how-do-i-configure-activemq-to-hold-100s-of-millions-of-queue-messages){:target="_blank"} per queue, this will not be an issue for the platform.

 If you're using a custom ActiveMQ configuration ensure ActiveMQ is not using a transient message store and is using paging cache.